-The Teaching Awards were established in 1999 by David, Lord Puttnam CBE, as a means of recognising and celebrating excellence in education.
+The Teaching Awards Trust was established in 1998 by David, Lord Puttnam CBE, as a means of recognising and celebrating excellence in education.
 The Awards honour outstanding teachers and teaching and highlight just how vital success in education is to the health and wealth of the UK.

 Every day at the Pearson Teaching Awards Trust, we hear of exceptional teachers, lecturers, headteachers and teaching assistants who help students aim high and achieve their potential, often meeting and overcoming considerable challenges along the way.

 The Teaching Awards offers everyone the opportunity to say “thank you”, to the teacher who has helped them most.
 Anyone can take part, children, students, parents, grandparents and colleagues can all go online and say thank you.
 In return, we will send a thank you card to each and every person or team of people who is thanked.
 Every “thank you”, then becomes a nomination for a Teaching Award.

 All “thank you nominations” are then sent to the teacher’s headteacher, deputy or principal for further endorsement.
 If you are a senior member of the school or college team and feel confident that you can fully endorse the person you would like to enter for a Teaching Award, use the Teaching Awards “express route” to take part.
 Click below to enter colleague/s for a Pearson Teaching Award:

 The closing date for thank you nominations via the “thank you” page on-line is 10 March 2017 (or 24 March 2017 for submissions via the “express route”)

 In March and April, our team of expert category judges sort through the entries, select and visit finalists, then choose Silver Teaching Award winners.